Travel & Tourism - BTEC

 Assessment is by coursework and assignment and is externally moderated.

 Travel and Tourism is a BTEC nationally recognised Diploma.
 You will learn by completing assignments and projects that are based on real life situations within the travel and tourism industry.
 You should have an interest in the world and in travelling and be willing to communicate with others.
 Throughout the course you will gain a range of skills and techniques essential for successful performance in working life.

 In the Subsidiary Diploma you will gain a thorough grounding in the Travel Industry.
 Topics will include investigating the travel and tourism industry, looking at the major global destinations for tourists and marketing in the Travel Industry.
 Customer service and gaining employment in the tourism industry are delivered through real life situations that prepare you for direct employment.
 If there is sufficient interest, there may be the opportunity to travel abroad.
 The Subsidiary Diploma is worth the equivalent of one A Level.

 There is the opportunity to study for the National Diploma equivalent to two A Levels.

 Grade 4 and above in 5 subjects at GCSE.
-C grades at Maths and English are desirable but not essential, and all individuals will be considered on a one-to-one basis.
+Grade 4 in Maths and English are desirable but not essential, and all individuals will be considered on a one-to-one basis.

 Travel and Tourism is everywhere and you will use the information in your every day life!
 Typical career progression from Travel and Tourism includes, B Tech Highers, University Degrees and gaining paid employment with leading airlines and travel providers.